LINEMO: A Low-Cost SIM Card for Foreign Residents with Easy Online Application

 Photo by Eri Miura.
 Picture from All The Charms Of Japan In One Place!
 10 Things To Enjoy In Fukushima

-Ouchijiku, located between Aizu and Nikko, functioned as a rest stop, or shukubamachi (*1) in the past.
+Ouchijiku is located between Aizu and Nikko, and at one time functioned as a rest stop known as shukubamachi (*1) in the past.
 Here, you can see the remnants of a historic Japanese town with thatched roof houses from the Edo Period.
 Currently, these type of houses can only be seen in a few areas Japan, such as Shirakawago.

-Locals still live in these houses that are also used as souvenir shops, soba restaurants, and cafes.
+Locals still live in these houses, and some also operate as souvenir shops, soba restaurants, and cafes.

 *1 Shukubamachi: A town where people took a break during their journey between cities during the Edo Period.